ThomasGysemans/VersaJS/README.md

 ```
 var variable = 5 == 5
-var else_assignment = variable ??
-"Oh no, 5 == 5 is false, 0 or null"
+var nullish_operator = none ??
+"Default value if the left expression is none"
 var condition = if 5 == 5: "5 == 5" elif 4 == 5: "4 == 5" else: "else"

 if 5 == 5: